AndrewBubnov/jaunte/readme.md

 lack of performance.
 State management for React.

-Basic usage: create and export a hook, which is returned by 'create' function.
+Basic usage: create and export a hook, which is returned by `create` function.
 Pass to it the store creator function, which returns an object with data and actions.
 ```